vipul-khedekar/taste-alchemist_browser/README.md

 - **Responsive design.**
   - Switching smoothly between 16:9 desktop and 3:4 tablet screen sizes.

-## Quality of Life and Minor Design Features
+## Quality of Life and Design Features

 _Little details that cumulatively add to a great user experience:_